Sexual Abuse Trauma Therapy

-The problem is, no matter how much you just want to stop thinking about it and get on with your life, sexual abuse can leave a lasting impact on your physical and psychological wellbeing.
-Fortunately, getting help from a sexual abuse therapist can help you come to terms with what has happened so you can start to heal.
+However, no matter how much you just want to stop thinking about it and get on with your life, sexual abuse can leave a lasting impact on your physical and psychological wellbeing.
+Fortunately, getting help from a sexual abuse psychologist can help you come to terms with what has happened and facilitate recovery.

 At Blair Wellness Group in Beverly Hills, we understand that opening up and talking about what you’ve experienced can be embarrassing and traumatic for anyone, and it might seem especially difficult to explain your innermost thoughts, feelings, and fears with someone who isn’t a close friend or family member.
-However, when you put your trust in Dr. Blair at Blair Wellness group, you’ll not only benefit from working with an experienced and renowned licensed clinical psychologist, you’ll receive personalized treatment from someone who truly cares about your health and happiness.
-If you’d like to speak with her, call Blair Wellness Group to make an appointment.
+However, when you put your trust in Dr. Blair at Blair Wellness group, you’ll benefit from working with an experienced and renowned licensed clinical psychologist, by receiving personalized treatment from someone who truly cares about your health and happiness.
+Call Blair Wellness Group today to begin your journey to wellness and recovery.

 Understanding Sexual Abuse